dimitra-maoutsa/DeterministicParticleFlowControl/README.md

 ## Description:

 Computing optimal interventions for stochastic nonlinear systems is a computationally demanding process requiring the solution of nonlinear partial differential equations.
-Here we build on the Path Integral control formalism to derive an *noniterative* framework that represents the solutions of the underlying partial differential equations in terms of *deterministic* particle flows.
+Here we build on the Path Integral control formalism to derive a *noniterative* framework that represents the solutions of the underlying partial differential equations in terms of *deterministic* particle flows.

 ## Setting: